GeoMind: An Agentic Workflow for Lithology Classification with Reasoned Tool Invocation: The Proposed GeoMind

 \paragraph{Reflection Correction Reward} The reflector is rewarded for \emph{resolving predictor conflicts by selecting the correct label when evidence permits}.
 Let the candidate labels be $\tilde{y}^{(1)}_t=\tilde{y}^{\mathrm{nbr}}_t$, $\tilde{y}^{(2)}_t=\tilde{y}^{\mathrm{nn}}_t$, and $\tilde{y}^{(3)}_t=\tilde{y}^{\mathrm{llm}}_t$, and denote the candidate set as $\mathcal{Y}_t=\{\tilde{y}^{(1)}_t,\tilde{y}^{(2)}_t,\tilde{y}^{(3)}_t\}$.
 We quantify the level of agreement among predictors by

 where $m_t\in\{1,2,3\}$ indicates whether the candidates are fully split ($m_t=1$), partially aligned ($m_t=2$), or unanimous ($m_t=3$).

-Our reward emphasizes \emph{actionable correction}: when the ground-truth label is present among candidates (i.e., $y_t\in\mathcal{Y}_t$), the reflector should identify and select it; otherwise, the step provides no direct correction signal and we avoid injecting noisy supervision.
-Meanwhile, when predictors already agree (high $m_t$), choosing that consensus is treated as a baseline behavior and does not receive additional reward.
+The Reflector predicts over $\mathcal{C}$, whereas $R_t^{\mathrm{refl}}$ supervises only candidate-resolvable cases ($y_t\in\mathcal{Y}_t$); other cases rely on terminal correctness.
+Meanwhile, when all predictors are unanimous ($m_t=3$), choosing that consensus is treated as a baseline behavior and does not receive additional reward.
 This yields the compact form

 where $\hat{y}_t$ is the reflector's decision and $\eta(m_t)$ modulates the penalty by disagreement severity.
-In particular, we set $\eta(2)=1.0$ to penalize missing an available correction when two predictors align, and $\eta(1)=0.5$ to apply a milder penalty under maximal conflict, reflecting the higher intrinsic difficulty; when predictors are unanimous ($m_t=3$), the term is typically inactive in practice as $y_t\in\mathcal{Y}_t$ implies the correct label coincides with the consensus.
+In particular, we set $\eta(2)=1.0$ to penalize missing an available correction when two predictors align, and $\eta(1)=0.5$ to apply a milder penalty under maximal conflict, reflecting the higher intrinsic difficulty.